Codecademy/docs/content/c-sharp/concepts/math-functions/terms/floor/floor.md

   - 'paths/computer-science'
 ---

-**Math.Floor()** is a static method that always rounds down and returns the largest whole integer which is less than or equal to the given number.
+**`Math.Floor()`** is a static method that rounds down and returns the largest whole integer that is less than or equal to the given number.

 ## Syntax